kubevault/prometheus-exporter/docs/guides/platforms/gke.md

 ```

-Vault operator will create a service `{metadata.name}` for `my-vault` in the same namespace.
+KubeVault operator will create a service `{metadata.name}` for `my-vault` in the same namespace.
 For this case, service name is `my-vault`.
 You can specify service configuration in [spec.serviceTemplate](/docs/concepts/vault-server-crds/vaultserver.md#specservicetemplate).
-Vault operator will use that configuration to create service.
+KubeVault operator will use that configuration to create service.

 ```console
 $ kubectl get services -n demo